By Sthitaprajnya Panigrahi

 Estimating Your Annual Income:

 Efficient tax planning can help the individual to save significantly for a longer time period.
 Smart tax planning is such a beneficial option for the beginners that it can help them to make the most of their income and achieve their financial goals too.
 So, starting with the first step, the ideal beginning for effective tax planning is assessing your annual income in order to calculate the probable taxable revenue and liability.
+This should include income from your salary, alimony, cryptocurrency you have invested in and real estate you've sold.
 Once you get an idea of your anticipated liability, you can find ways to lessen it via numerous tax saving products.

 Avoid Taking Rushed Decisions: